NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 The values for ``--heights-from-dem-weight`` and ``--heights-from-dem-robust-threshold`` were chosen to be smaller than what is used for the ``--robust-threshold``, which is 0.5.
 That because the DEM is not perfect, and we don't want to overfit to it.
+The DEM-related weights can be increased to make the solution move more towards the DEM.
 See :numref:`heights_from_dem` for more details, and :numref:`bundle_adjust` for the documentation of all options above.

 .. figure:: images/kaguya_intrinsics_opt_example.png
    :name: kaguya_intrinsics_opt_example